unionlabs/goblinbook/src/light-clients/ethereum.md

-# Ethereum

-In this chapter, we will discuss how the Ethereum light client works, as well as some advanced computer science concepts to understand why our (cryptographic) proofs are correct.
-We will start by analyzing the light client from afar, observing the full protocol, and then inspecting each individual step.

-## Protocol

-A light client offers a few public functions that can be called by any party.
-Each of these functions progresses it's inner state `S`.
-By this we mean, that calling one of these functions will make the light client store data, which it uses in subsequent operations.

-1. Initialization: can only be called once when creating the client.
-1. Updating: succively called for each block we wish to verify
-1. Freezing: called once in case of misbehaviour.

-`Initialization` often happens during contract deployment.
-Here we pass the initial state to the contract.
-This state either includes the genesis block, or an arbitrary block.
-We refer to this as the 'trusted height', which is trusted by the client to be a correct block.
-Often a governance proposal is used to verify that this block is correct before passing it to the light client.

 # Ethereum Light Client

 This chapter explores the architecture and operation of the Ethereum light client, along with the cryptographic foundations that ensure the validity of its proofs.
 We'll begin with a high-level overview of the protocol before diving into the technical details of each component.